syncfusion-content/javascript-docs/js/DropDownList/Template-Support.md

 In an **HTML** page, add a **&lt;input&gt;** element to configure **Dropdownlist** widget

-> **Note:** Images for this sample are available in ‘installed location /themes/images’
+N>  Images for this sample are available in ‘installed location /themes/images’

 {% highlight html %}